The Ultimate Greek island hopping tour

 Selecting your island-hopping ferries

 In a couple of seconds, all available ferry connections between your selected locations should appear.
-Each ferry route includes information about trip duration, departure/arrival times, intermediate stops, seat availability, and prices.
+Each ferry route includes information about trip duration, departure/arrival times, intermediate stops, seat/cabin availability, vehicle transportation, and prices.
 Easy and quick, right?
 Let’s go through the options for each part of your journey.

 4 ferry routes in 1 booking